Bill Owens (New York politician): 2009

 On August 10, 2009, the Democratic Party of New York's 23rd congressional district chose Owens to run in a special election to fill the House seat vacated by the incumbent Republican John McHugh, who had resigned to take a post as the Secretary of the Army.
 Because he was a registered independent at the time, Owens had to obtain the signatures of all 11 Democratic county chairs in the district to allow him to run as a Democrat.

 Originally, Owens faced Republican Assemblywoman Dede Scozzafava and Doug Hoffman, an accountant from Lake Placid who was running as a third party candidate on the single ballot line of the Conservative Party of New York after failing to also get the Republican Party nomination.
 “The race,” wrote Valerie Bauman of the Associated Press, “received national attention, with some calling it a referendum on Obama and others saying it could help Republicans focus their message to attract more people to the party.”
 Bauman said that “Despite the fervor that surrounded Hoffman in the final week of the campaign, Owens managed to appeal to the voters with his talk of job creation and the need for more federal support for Fort Drum (an army base in the district) and farmers.”
 Scozzafava was a social liberal, and high-profile conservatives such as Rush Limbaugh, Sarah Palin, and Michelle Malkin threw their support behind Hoffman, who enjoyed Tea Party support.
 Under pressure from conservative elements in her party, who saw “Doug Hoffman as the man who would save them,” according to the San Francisco Chronicle, Scozzafava dropped out of the race on October 31, the weekend before the election.
 Hoffman then became Owens's sole opponent.
 The Watertown Daily Times, which had originally endorsed Scozzafava, switched its endorsement to Owens on November 1.
 Later on November 1, Scozzafava endorsed Owens.
-In the special election, Owens won 49 percent of the vote to 45 percent for Hoffman and 6 percent for Scozzafava.
-Owens was sworn in on November 6, 2009.
+In the special election, Owens won 48% of the vote to 46% for Hoffman and 6% for Scozzafava.
+Owens took his seat on November 6, 2009.
 He became the first Democrat to represent what was, in 2009, the 23rd since 1873.

 2010

-Owens almost immediately announced that he would run for a full term in 2010.
+Owens almost immediately announced that he would run for reelection to a full term in 2010.
 He campaigned largely on “creating jobs throughout his district, attracting foreign manufacturers, taking care of veterans, and ensuring that Fort Drum (an Army installation located in the district) is preserved.”
 Owens won his re-election bid with a second consecutive minority plurality of 47.5% of the vote against Republican and Independence nominee Matt Doheny and Conservative nominee Doug Hoffman, becoming the first Democrat to win a full term in the North Country district in 138 years.

 The election was one of the ten closest Congressional races that year.

 2012

 Owens ran for reelection in 2012 in the renumbered 21st District.
-He faced a rematch against Doheny and was elected to a second full term, albeit narrowly.
+He faced a rematch against Doheny and was re-elected to a third term, by 4,985 votes.